Salty-Shio/learning-go/LearnGoFast/notes.md

 *p = 42 // Set the value at 0x1b0c to 42
 ```

 A common bug is having a nil pointer error.
-This means that you did not set the value of the pointer before attempting to set the value at the address.
+This means that we did not set the value of the pointer before attempting to set the value at the address.

 ```go
 var p *int32
 *p = 42 // Nil pointer error because p is pointing to nowhere
 ```

-You can assign the value of a pointer using the reference operator `&`.
+We can assign the value of a pointer using the reference operator `&`.
 As with earlier where we declared our pointer, and a value `i` at location `0x1b08`.
 We can now reference the address of `i` using this operator.

 ```go
 var p *int32 = new(int32) // Points to a new integer